Ugurcancam/Get-Social/README.md

 Event Builder App
-Welcome to the Event Builder App, a powerful mobile application developed using Flutter and Firebase.
-This app is designed to simplify event organization and collaboration, allowing users to seamlessly become members, create event rooms, and request to join each other's rooms.
-Whether you're planning a small gathering or a large-scale event, the Event Builder App has got you covered.
+Welcome to the Event Builder App, a mobile application currently under development using Flutter and Firebase.
+This app is being designed to simplify event organization and collaboration, enabling users to seamlessly become members, create event rooms, and request to join each other's rooms.
+Whether you're planning a small gathering or a large-scale event, the Event Builder App aims to provide the tools you need.

 Features:
 User Membership: Users can become members of the app, gaining access to a range of features and functionalities.